-The customer should verify that the sensor is rated for the maximum load and torque expected during operation.
+The customer should verify that the sensor selected is rated for maximum loads and torques expected during operation.
 Because static forces are less than the dynamic forces from the acceleration or declaration of the robot, be aware of the dynamic loads caused by the robot.